brentyi/tyro/README.md

 Args(field1='string', field2=4, flag=False)
 ```

-Note that we support significantly more complex structures and annotations,
+Note that we also support significantly more complex structures and annotations,
 including nested dataclasses, container types, generics, optional and default
 arguments, enums, and more.
 Examples of additional features can be found in the
 [examples](./examples/) and [unit tests](./tests/); a